 But some properties are not subject to the half-year-rule, such as those in CCCA Class 12, small tools.

 More information about the Half-Year-Rule and the Available for Use Rule, is available in the CRA’s General Discussion of Capital Cost Allowance.

 Your Capital Cost Allowance claim is like a running tally from year to year.
 So you don’t have to claim the whole amount of CCA you are able to deduct in any given year.
 You can claim all of it, none of it, or any amount in between and the CCA you don’t claim will be carried over and available to you in the next tax year – very handy if you have a low income year and don’t need to take your CCA deduction at that time.

-For many corporations, June 30th is the tax filing deadline – six months after their December 31styear end.
+For all corporations the tax filing deadline is six months after their fiscal year end (any taxes owing is due within three months!).
 TurboTax Business Incorporated makes doing your company’s taxes easy.